YOU CAN make a difference.

 Dear Friends and Supporters,

-They are two vivacious, bright, energetic young women, now 23 and 25, who struggle with speech, gross motor, and severe memory problems.
-Every day of their lives, they have to deal with these very real limitations.
+They are two lively, bright, energetic, inspiring young women, now 30 and 32, who struggle with speech gross motor, and severe memory problems.
+Every day of their lives they have to deal with these very real limitations.
 As their family, we desperately want to find answers and ways to enable Amber and Haley to have lives similar to what the rest of us enjoy and take for granted.

-Through the research and medical efforts of Dr. Geoff Chimsky, Dr. Phillip Pearl, Dr. Michael Gibson, and others got some answers and given us hope.
-The PND (Pediatric Neurotransmitter Disease) Association has been vital in assisting these efforts through conferences and grants in spearheading the efforts to combat this disease.
+Through the research and medical efforts of Dr. Geoff Chimsky, Dr. Phillip Pearl, Dr. Michael Gibson, and others we got some answers and have been given some hope.
+Early on a group of families formed the PND (Pediatric Neurotransmitter Disease) Association that was vital I assisting these efforts through conferences and grants, helping to spearhead efforts to combat this disease.